Supporting Australian tourism and travel package

 • international visitors.

-The expanded Hub will connect them to education, employment and other information.
+The eeger platform will connect these cohorts to education, employment and other information.
 This will strengthen the hospitality, tourism and travel workforce and promote careers in the industry.

 The grant objective aligns with Priority 3 of the THRIVE 2030 strategy, Grow a secure and resilient workforce.